surayaahlam/roktoBondhon-blood-donation-application-a12-ph-client/README.md

 ## 🚀 Features

-- ✅ **User Registration & Authentication** – Secure login/signup for donors and recipients.
+- ✅ **User Registration & Authentication** – Secure login/register for admin, donors and volunteers.
 - ✅ **Blood Donation Requests** – Users can request blood by specifying their **blood group, district, and upazila**.
 - ✅ **Donor Management** – Admins and volunteers can manage donor profiles efficiently.
 - ✅ **Search for Donors** – Users can filter donors by **blood group, district, and upazila**.